mach-composer/mach-composer-cli/docs/src/components/aws.md

 - [endpoints](../syntax.md#sites) settings in the Site configuration
 - The component needs to have a [`endpoint`](../syntax.md#components) defined

+!!! tip "Default endpoint"
+    If you define `endpoint: default` in your component definition, no additional Route53 settings are needed.

+    MACH will create an API Gateway for you without any custom domain.

 More information in the [deployment section](../deployment/config/aws.md#http-routing).

 ## Lambda function